What support is available at Leeds Beckett?

 Students at Leeds Beckett are also able to access the following support:

-The Student Experience Team are based at the Student Hub(s).
-They are a sign-posting service and a good place to start if you don’t know where to go.
-It is your first point of contact to access a range of support and advice, on areas including money (student loans, hardship funds, etc), careers and employability (part-time work, CVs, etc), wellbeing (counselling, mental health and emotional support) and immigration/visa advice.
-You can visit the Student Hub at City campus or Headingley campus or contact a member of the team using the following details:
+The Student Advice Team are based at the Student Services Centres.
+They are a good place to start if you don’t know where to go and can offer a first point of contact to access a range of support and advice, on areas including money (student loans, hardship funds, etc), careers and employability (part-time work, CVs, etc), wellbeing (counselling, mental health and emotional support) and immigration/visa advice.
+You can visit the Student Services Centres at City campus or Headingley campus or contact a member of the team using the following details:

 Library Resources and Learning Support Officers